gideontong/biblepoet/README.md

-# biblepoet
+# BiblePoet

 > Currently a work in progress!

-Bible Poet: Node.js library for parsing Bible references from text
+A TypeScript library for parsing Bible references from text.